Equivariant infinite loop space theory, the space level story: Introduction

 Equivariant homotopy theory is much richer than nonequivariant homotopy theory.
 Equivariant generalizations of nonequivariant theory are often non-trivial and often admit several variants.
 Nonequivariantly, symmetric monoidal (or equivalently permutative) categories and $E_{\infty}$ spaces give rise to spectra.
-There are several ``machines'' that take such categorical or space level input and deliver spectra as output, and there are comparison theorems showing that all such machines are equivalent \cite{MayIMon, MayPerm2, MT, Seg}.
+There are several ``machines'' that take such categorical or space level input and deliver spectra as output \cite{BVbook, MayGeo, Seg} and there are comparison theorems showing that all such machines are equivalent \cite{MayIMon, MayPerm2, MT}.

 Equivariantly, there are different choices of $G$-spectra that can be taken as output of infinite loop space machines.
-One choice is naive $G$-spectra, which are simply spectra with a $G$-action.
-They can be defined for {\em any} topological group $G$.
-The weak equivalences between them are the $G$-maps that induce nonequivariant weak equivalences on fixed point spectra.
-As we shall indicate, it is quite straightforward to generalize infinite loop space theory so as to accept naive input, such as $G$-spaces with actions by nonequivariant $E_{\infty}$ operads, and deliver naive $G$-spectra.
-Moreover, the nonequivariant comparisons generalize effortlessly to this context.
-As we shall see, this much all works for any topological group $G$.
+One choice is classical $G$-spectra, which are simply spectra with a $G$-action.
+That is, in the simplest formulation, they are sequences of based $G$-spaces $E_n$ and based $G$-maps $\SI E_n\rtarr E_{n+1}$; they are $\OM$-$G$-spectra if the adjoint maps $E_n\rtarr \OM E_{n+1}$ are weak $G$-equivalences.
+They have $H$-fixed point spectra for $H\subset G$, and a map of classical $G$-spectra is a weak equivalence if it induces a nonequivariant weak equivalence on each fixed point spectrum.
+For finite groups $G$, or compact Lie groups $G$, these are often called ``naive'' $G$-spectra in the literature.
+We use the word ``classical" rather than ``naive'' to avoid prejudice.

-Naive $G$-spectra really are naive.
+Classical $G$-spectra really are ``naive'', in the sense that they do not know about crucial structure.
 For example, one cannot prove any version of Poincar\'e duality in the cohomology theories they represent.
-They can be indexed on the natural numbers, and $n$ should be thought of geometrically as a stand-in for $\mathbb{R}^n$ or $S^n$, with trivial $G$-action.
+They are indexed on the natural numbers, and $n$ should be thought of geometrically as a stand-in for $\mathbb{R}^n$ or $S^n$, with trivial $G$-action.
 When $G$ is a compact Lie group, we also have genuine $G$-spectra, which are indexed on representations or, more precisely, real vector spaces (better, inner product spaces) $V$ with an action of $G$.
-Their one-point compactifications are the representation spheres, denoted $S^V$, and these spheres are inverted in the genuine $G$-stable homotopy category.
+In the simplest formulation, they are systems of based $G$-spaces $E_V$ and based $G$-maps $\SI^W E_V\rtarr E_{V\oplus W}$; they are $\OM$-$G$-spectra if the adjoint maps $E_V\rtarr \OM^{W}\OM E_{V\oplus W}$ are weak $G$-equivalences.
+They have $H$-fixed point spectra for $H\subset G$, and a map of genuine $G$-spectra is a weak equivalence if it induces a nonequivariant weak equivalence on each fixed point spectrum.